navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    The Freemail application in Hyphanet.

 The Freemail application allows users to send, read, and delete emails to people within the Hyphanet darknet, meaning that you won’t be able to send emails to providers in the Clearnet (e.g., Gmail, Yahoo, Microsoft, …).
-The “About” page will show your email address as well as IMAP and SMTP settings that you can use to configure a mail client (e.g., Claws, Thunderbird, etc.) in case you need more advanced control over your emails (e.g., PGP, archive, etc.).
+The **About** page will show your email address as well as IMAP and SMTP settings that you can use to configure a mail client (e.g., Claws, Thunderbird, etc.) in case you need more advanced control over your emails (e.g., PGP, archive, etc.).

 Sone
 ====